catppuccin/chrome-devtools/README.md

 ## Usage

 1. Open `chrome://extensions` and `Load unpacked` the desired flavor/accent from the `themes` folder of this repository.
+2. Open DevTools settings, click on the Experiments tab, and select the "Allow extensions to load custom stylesheets" checkbox.
+3. Restart Chrome.

 ## 💝 Thanks to